fablabbcn/mdef-docs/docs/2024-25/year-1/t-1/the-machine-paradox/index.md

 - Write a post out your weekly experience (personal MDEF webpage)
 - Deliver the forensic report completely filled
-- Reflect your learning goals and possible applications of the technology learned
 - Add link to the exploration tools and files you produced and used in your repo
     - Video and Slide
     - Forensic report